7is7.com > Software > Dreamhost VPS Manager

 After collecting a minimum amount of data, PsManager will start to make decisions about what memory size your system needs.

-The instruction below will only extract the perl program from the tar-file after downloading it:
+The instruction below will only extract the perl programs from the tar-file after downloading it:

 cd ~/bin